 Read more here: How to Stencil a Floor – Bob Vila

 As mentioned in a previous blog from last week, painting a concrete floor is a little more difficult than painting drywall.
 Cleaning it thoroughly and letting it completely dry will get you started on the right foot.

-Next you want to cover the floor in a couple coats of base paint to provide a smooth surface.
+Next, you want to cover the floor with a couple coats of base paint to provide a smooth surface.
 Be sure and let each coat fully dry.

 To get the design started, you want to find the center of the room and start stenciling there.
 The following video shows how to create a beautiful pattern on a concrete floor: